Live from Madison Square Garden (O.A.R. album)

 Live from Madison Square Garden is a live album by O.A.R. released on June 5, 2007.
 The album was recorded at Madison Square Garden in New York City on January 27, 2007.
 The concert was also released at the same time as a full length DVD, and on Blu-ray Disc on November 25, 2008.
-Included with the DVD and Blu-ray packages is a feature film titled Behind the Backlines.
+Included with the DVD and Blu-ray packages is a feature film titled Behind the Backline.